Marriage à-la-mode

 - "Marriage à la Mode" (short story), a 1921 short story by Katherine Mansfield

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Marriage à-la-mode" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Marriage à-la-mode" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.